pragyaai/ndna/_llm/FAQ.md

 where $\mathcal{L}^{(\ell,M)}$ is the normalized Laplacian at layer $\ell$ for model $M$.

-## What does nDNA cartography tell us about scaling laws and semantic manifold complexity?
+✶ **What does nDNA cartography tell us about scaling laws and semantic manifold complexity?**

-nDNA cartography offers a geometric refinement of classical scaling laws {% cite kaplan2020scaling hoffmann2022training %}, showing that increases in model size correspond not just to improvements in loss but to changes in latent manifold complexity.
+➠ nDNA cartography offers a geometric refinement of classical scaling laws {% cite kaplan2020scaling hoffmann2022training %}, showing that increases in model size correspond not just to improvements in loss but to changes in latent manifold complexity.

 Consider spectral curvature $\kappa_\ell$ as a proxy for semantic entanglement: